 1. To Beat Inflation

 Rents tend to go up with inflation.
-And currently our economy is trending toward inflation.
 Owning a home is a great hedge against future inflation.

 Despite this year’s decline in rent rates, over the past few years rents in Atlanta have been on the rise.
 And renters are at the mercy of the market and their landlord.
 A 3-5% yearly increase can quickly add up.

 As an example, a $2,000 per month rent increases to $3,100 after 15 years.
 On the other hand, home buyers lock in a reasonable mortgage today (or by refinancing if/ when rates decline) and enjoy the peace of mind of knowing what their payments will be for many years to come.

 2. To Improve Savings

 Historically home ownership has been a good investment.
 Of course it’s not without risk.

 It goes without saying that you don’t want to become over extended.
 Be conservative and you can still buy on a huge margin.
 In some cases with just 5% to 20% down.
-That’s a deal not found in other investment venues like the stock market or bitcoin.
+That’s a deal not found in other investment venues like the stock market.

 3. To Build Equity